danomatika/ofxPd/README.md

 To (re)generate project files for an *existing* project:

-* click the "Import" button in the ProjectGenerator
+* Click the "Import" button in the ProjectGenerator
-* navigate the to base folder for the project ie. "pdExample"
+* Navigate the to base folder for the project ie. "pdExample"
-* click the "Update" button
+* Click the "Update" button

 If everything went Ok, you should now be able to open the generated project and build/run the example.

 Notes for iOS projects:

-* as of iOS 10+, you will need to manually add a NSMicrophoneUsageDescription string to the project's info plist or the app will crash immediately:
+* As of iOS 10+, you will need to manually add a NSMicrophoneUsageDescription string to the project's info plist or the app will crash immediately:
-  1. click on the blue project at the top of the Xcode file tree (ie. something like "pdExampleIOS"
+  1. Click on the blue project at the top of the Xcode file tree (ie. something like "pdExampleIOS"
-  2. click the "Info" tab in the top/middle
+  2. Click the "Info" tab in the top/middle
-  3. under "Custom iOS Target Properties", hover over the last key in the list and click the "+" button
+  3. Under "Custom iOS Target Properties", hover over the last key in the list and click the "+" button
-  4. add the following:
+  4. Add the following:
     - Key: NSMicrophoneUsageDescription
     - Type: string
     - Value: a description string for the app like, ie. "This app needs to use the microphone for bla bla..."
-* if you use the OF release zips from openframeworks.cc, you need the iOS zip *not* the macOS zip
+* If you use the OF release zips from openframeworks.cc, you need the iOS zip *not* the macOS zip
-* make sure that "iOS (Xcode)" is selected in the PG's "Platforms" box
+* Make sure that "iOS (Xcode)" is selected in the PG's "Platforms" box

 PitchShifter
 ------------